civican/legisinfo/42-1/bills/S-243/bill_text.md

 ### Section 2

-  **(1)** Subsection 88(2) of the `Canada Revenue Agency Act` is amended by adding the following after paragraph (c):
+Subsection 88(2) of the `Canada Revenue Agency Act` is amended by adding the following after paragraph (c):

 a detailed list of all convictions for tax evasion, including a separate list for international tax evasion;

-  **(2)** Section 88 of the Act is amended by adding the following after subsection (2):

-    **(3)** Once every three years, commencing with the year that is three years after the coming into force of this subsection, the annual report required to be submitted under subsection (1) must include the statistics referred to in subsection 88.1(2) for the fiscal year that ends in the year that is three years before the year the annual report is submitted.
+the statistics on the tax gap compiled and analyzed on behalf of the Minister under subsection 88.1(2);

+> **Explanatory Note**:
+> Relevant portion of subsection 88(2):
+> *Existing Text*:
+> > The annual report must include
+> >

 ### Section 3